davidanastasiu/dan/README.md

 ## Training and Inferencing

-Run experiments.ipynb to train the model and make inferences on the test set of 4 stream datasets mentioned in the paper.
+Run experiments.ipynb to train the models and make inferences on the test set of 4 stream datasets mentioned in the paper.